gorj00/Angular-Docs/README.md

 **2. step**

-Define component lifecycle hooks methods:
+Define component lifecycle hooks methods you want to use:

 - **ngOnChanges()**
   - Called **mutltiple times**: